kalvinmattheus/upmarkchecker/README.md

 Before you start the script for the first time, be sure to allow less secure apps at https://www.google.com/settings/security/lesssecureapps for your @tuks.co.za email account.

-Then create a file called "creds" (by default) in the pmarkchecker-master directory.
+Then create a file called "creds" (by default) in the upmarkchecker-master directory.
 The creds file should contain the following:
 * Your UP username (with "u") on the first line
 * Your UP password on the second line
 * Preferred notification email address on the fourth line (optional, @tuks.co.za email address is used by default)